 If you’re not automating your bill pay for recurring bills, that’s wasted time.
 Set up automatic payments for everything and move on.
 Yes, I understand it’s important to review your credit card statements, but we look at it once briefly every month.

 Do you go look through multiple websites to find all your financial info?
 That’s wasted time.
-Throw it all into Personal Capital and login once.
+Throw it all into Empower and login once.

 How many of you enjoy cleaning your own house from top to bottom?
 Honestly, my wife and I do not enjoy it at all.
 We’re a dual physician family and we’ve both cut down our clinical times quite a bit, but we did that to spend more time doing the things we love with our family.
 We decided that we’re going to outsource our cleaning.
 It takes a professional crew about 3 hours and to us, it’s so worth the cost.

 On the advice of Tim Ferriss, I’ve hired virtual and real-life assistants to perform tasks from time to time.
 I’m happy to have someone else do some of the tedious things I would normally have to do myself.

 This allows me to do useful things with my time, like running and planning my businesses and educating myself further.
 I consider the money I spend on assistants an investment.
 Best of all, these assistants allow me to spend more net time with my family and friends.

 What do these assistants do, exactly?
 Creating spreadsheets, scanning, dropping off packages, helping to figure out travel plans. . . the list goes on.
 The more I use them, the more I find ways for them to be helpful and ultimately the more free time I create.